hmcts/cnp-module-automation-runbook-new-dynatrace-alert/README.md

 ## Dynatrace Module

-This Module will create a PowerShell runbook which creates a Dynatrace Alert via the Dynatrace REST API.
+This Module will create a PowerShell runbook which creates a Dynatrace Alert via the Dynatrace API.

 The runbook can either be created in an existing Automation Account OR created inside a new Automation Account (default).